Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Number of children in absolute poverty across UK hits 3.7 million after increases of 200,000 in a year

-The number of children living in absolute poverty across UK has increased by 200,000 in a year, to a total of 3.7 million.
+The number of children living in absolute poverty across the UK has increased by 200,000 in a year, to a total of 3.7 million.

-New government data shows that while rate of absolute child poverty had been gradually falling since 2012, it is now rising again.
+New government data shows that while the rate of absolute child poverty had been gradually falling since 2012, it is now rising again.

 It will come as an embarrassment for ministers, who last year responded to a rise in relative poverty by highlighting that absolute poverty rates – their preferred measure – had fallen.